Anagha-Vasudevan08/Anagha_BlueStampPortfolio/index.md

 # Summary:

 I chose this retro game soldering kit because I wanted something I could use everyday.
 The way it works is there is a power on button which when you press it clicks down and completes a circuit which allows the game to power on.
-Then when its powered on there are options to play 4 different games which we can get by clicking the 4 buttons under the screen.
 This is a precoded game so the main point is to build and use soldering to put the game together.
-I used a USB socket and connected it to an external power source to power the game, but there is also the option of using a battery pack and wires to turn the game on.
+I used a USB socket and connected it to an external power source to power the game, but you can also use a battery pack to power it.

 # Components Used: